yeshua453/website/docs/controls/page.md

 :::note
 Read this [note about system fonts](/docs/controls/text#using-system-fonts) if you like to use them in `font_family` of your theme.
 :::

+#### `ColorScheme` class

+A set of 30 colors based on the [Material spec](https://m3.material.io/styles/color/the-color-system/color-roles) that can be used to configure the color properties of most components.
+Read more about `ColorScheme` in [Flutter docs](https://api.flutter.dev/flutter/material/ColorScheme-class.html).

+`ColorScheme` class has the following properties:

+* `primary` - The color displayed most frequently across your app’s screens and components.
+* `on_primary` - A color that's clearly legible when drawn on `primary`.
+* `primary_container` - A color used for elements needing less emphasis than `primary`.
+* `on_primary_container` - A color that's clearly legible when drawn on `primary_container`.
+* `secondary` - An accent color used for less prominent components in the UI, such as filter chips, while expanding the opportunity for color expression.
+* `on_secondary` - A color that's clearly legible when drawn on `secondary`.
+* `secondary_container` - A color used for elements needing less emphasis than `secondary`.
+* `on_secondary_container` - A color that's clearly legible when drawn on `secondary_container`.
+* `tertiary` - A color used as a contrasting accent that can balance `primary` and `secondary` colors or bring heightened attention to an element, such as an input field.
+* `on_tertiary` - A color that's clearly legible when drawn on `tertiary`.
+* `tertiary_container` - A color used for elements needing less emphasis than `tertiary`.
+* `on_tertiary_container` - A color that's clearly legible when drawn on `tertiary_container`.
+* `error` - The color to use for input validation errors, e.g. for `TextField.error_text`.
+* `on_error` - A color that's clearly legible when drawn on `error`.
+* `error_container` - A color used for error elements needing less emphasis than `error`.
+* `on_error_container` - A color that's clearly legible when drawn on `error_container`.
+* `background` - A color that typically appears behind scrollable content.
+* `on_background` - A color that's clearly legible when drawn on `background`.
+* `surface` - The background color for widgets like `Card`.
+* `on_surface` - A color that's clearly legible when drawn on `surface`.
+* `surface_variant` - A color variant of `surface` that can be used for differentiation against a component using `surface`.
+* `on_surface_variant` - A color that's clearly legible when drawn on `surface_variant`.
+* `outline` - A utility color that creates boundaries and emphasis to improve usability.
+* `outline_variant` - A utility color that creates boundaries for decorative elements when a 3:1 contrast isn’t required, such as for dividers or decorative elements.
+* `shadow` - A color use to paint the drop shadows of elevated components.
+* `scrim` - A color use to paint the scrim around of modal components.
+* `inverse_surface` - A surface color used for displaying the reverse of what’s seen in the surrounding UI, for example in a `SnackBar` to bring attention to an alert.
+* `on_inverse_surface` - A color that's clearly legible when drawn on `inverse_surface`.
+* `inverse_primary` - An accent color used for displaying a highlight color on `inverse_surface` backgrounds, like button text in a `SnackBar`.
+* `surface_tint` - A color used as an overlay on a surface color to indicate a component's elevation.

+#### `TextTheme` class

+Customizes text styles.

+`TextTheme` class has the following properties of `ft.TextStyle` type:

+* `body_large` - Largest of the body styles.
+Body styles are used for longer passages of text.
+* `body_medium` - Middle size of the body styles.
+Body styles are used for longer passages of text.
+The default text style for Material.
+* `body_small` - Smallest of the body styles.
+* `display_large` - Largest of the display styles.
+As the largest text on the screen, display styles are reserved for short, important text or numerals.
+They work best on large screens.
+* `display_medium` - Middle size of the display styles.
+* `display_small` - Smallest of the display styles.
+* `headline_large` - Largest of the headline styles.
+Headline styles are smaller than display styles.
+They're best-suited for short, high-emphasis text on smaller screens.
+* `headline_medium` - Middle size of the headline styles.
+* `headline_small` - Smallest of the headline styles.
+* `label_large` - Largest of the label styles.
+Label styles are smaller, utilitarian styles, used for areas of the UI such as text inside of components or very small supporting text in the content body, like captions.
+Used for text on `ElevatedButton`, `TextButton` and `OutlinedButton`.
+* `label_medium` - Middle size of the label styles.
+* `label_small` - Smallest of the label styles.
+* `title_large` - Largest of the title styles.
+Titles are smaller than headline styles and should be used for shorter, medium-emphasis text.
+* `title_medium` - Middle size of the title styles.
+* `title_small` - Smallest of the title styles.

+#### `ScrollbarTheme` class

+Customizes the colors, thickness, and shape of scrollbars across the app.

+`ScrollbarTheme` class has the following properties:

+* `thumb_visibility` - Indicates that the scrollbar thumb should be visible, even when a scroll is not underway.
+When `False`, the scrollbar will be shown during scrolling and will fade out otherwise.
+When `True`, the scrollbar will always be visible and never fade out.
+Property value could be either a single boolean value or a dictionary with `ft.MaterialState` as keys and boolean as values.
+* `thickness` - the thickness of the scrollbar in the cross axis of the scrollable.
+Property value could be either a single float value or a dictionary with `ft.MaterialState` as keys and float as values.
+* `track_visibility` - Indicates that the scrollbar track should be visible.
+When `True`, the scrollbar track will always be visible so long as the thumb is visible.
+If the scrollbar thumb is not visible, the track will not be visible either.
+Defaults to `False` when `None`.
+If this property is `None`, then `ScrollbarTheme.track_visibility` of `Theme.scrollbar_theme` is used.
+If that is also `None`, the default value is `False`.
+Property value could be either a single boolean value or a dictionary with `ft.MaterialState` as keys and boolean as values.
+* `radius` - The Radius of the scrollbar thumb's rounded rectangle corners.
+* `thumb_color` - Overrides the default Color of the Scrollbar thumb.
+The value is either a single color string or `ft.MaterialState` dictionary.
+* `track_color` - Overrides the default Color of the Scrollbar track.
+The value is either a single color string or `ft.MaterialState` dictionary.
+* `track_border_color` - Overrides the default Color of the Scrollbar track border.
+The value is either a single color string or `ft.MaterialState` dictionary.
+* `cross_axis_margin` - Distance from the scrollbar thumb to the nearest cross axis edge in logical pixels.
+The scrollbar track consumes this space.
+Must not be null and defaults to 0.
+* `main_axis_margin` - Distance from the scrollbar thumb's start and end to the edge of the viewport in logical pixels.
+It affects the amount of available paint area.
+The scrollbar track consumes this space.
+Mustn't be null and defaults to 0.
+* `min_thumb_length` - The preferred smallest size the scrollbar thumb can shrink to when the total scrollable extent is large, the current visible viewport is small, and the viewport is not overscrolled.
+* `interactive` - Whether the Scrollbar should be interactive and respond to dragging on the thumb, or tapping in the track area.
+When `False`, the scrollbar will not respond to gesture or hover events, and will allow to click through it.
+Defaults to `True` when `None`, unless on Android, which will default to `False` when `None`.

+#### `TabsTheme` class

+Customizes the appearance of `Tabs` control across the app.

+`TabsTheme` class has the following properties:

+* `divider_color` - The color of the divider.
+* `indicator_border_radius` - The radius of the indicator's corners.
+* `indicator_border_side` - The color and weight of the horizontal line drawn below the selected tab.
+* `indicator_padding` - Locates the selected tab's underline relative to the tab's boundary.
+The `indicator_tab_size` property can be used to define the tab indicator's bounds in terms of its (centered) tab widget with `False`, or the entire tab with `True`.
+* `indicator_color` - The color of the line that appears below the selected tab.
+* `indicator_tab_size` - `True` for indicator to take entire tab.
+* `label_color` - The color of selected tab labels.
+* `unselected_label_color` - The color of unselected tab labels.
+* `overlay_color` - Defines the ink response focus, hover, and splash colors.
+If specified, it is resolved against one of `MaterialState.FOCUSED`, `MaterialState.HOVERED`, and `MaterialState.PRESSED`.

 #### Navigation transitions